Top 10 Vitamins for Energy and Tiredness

 Bonus: Iron (Not a Vitamin, But Essential for Energy)

 Iron is technically a mineral, not a vitamin.
 But it is so important for energy that it belongs on this list.
 Iron is the core of hemoglobin, the molecule in red blood cells that carries oxygen from your lungs to your muscles and brain.
+Maintaining healthy iron levels is essential for endurance, athletic performance, and preventing fatigue caused by iron deficiency.

 Iron deficiency is the most common nutritional deficiency worldwide.
 It affects up to 30% of female athletes and many vegans or vegetarians.
 Without enough iron, even simple activities can leave you breathless and exhausted.